gunthercox/ChatterBot/docs/training.rst

 .. warning::

    The Ubuntu dialog corpus is a massive data set.
-Developers will currently experience significant performance in the form of delayed training and response times from the chat bot when using this corpus.
+Developers will currently experience significantly decreased performance in the form of delayed training and response times from the chat bot when using this corpus.

 .. autofunction:: chatterbot.trainers.UbuntuCorpusTrainer